 Why is it important?
 It has to do with HOW the sub was able to end up being off the coast of Redondo Beach in the first place.
 I remember a different date, maybe only a few days later, but enough days to allow the submarine to be off Redondo on a more-or-less "official record" basis.

 My brother's birthday is more toward the middle of October.
 Since his birthday fell on a weekend in 1942 my parents decided to give him a surprise party.
 To pull it off required my brothers and me to be out of the house while it was being decorated and guests, friends and kids secretly arrived --- so my dad took us to the beach for a walk.
 It was not unusual to wander along the sand with one or the other or both of our parents, or even grandparents, so it was no big thing.
 However, we invariably hunted moonstones on what was called Moonstone Beach in front of the Strand that ran north of the pier in those days near the previously mentioned Happy Hour Cafe.
-Instead, this time, our dad took us a short distance south of the pier to see a highly-muted town event, the Japanese midget submarine that had washed up on shore a few days before.
-He even lifted me up to look into the inside through the open hatch.
-What happened to that sub I do not know as nobody ever seems to talk about it.
-How it got there is another thing.
-Harris says six American bombers flew right over and dropped 50 bombs about 500 yards from the shoreline and two days later it washed up on the beach.
+Instead, this time, no sooner had we reached the Strand than we worked our way south of the pier to see a highly-muted town event, a two-man Japanese midget submarine that had washed up on shore.
+Even though the sub was roped off blocking any formal access from the front, to get to it my dad took us along a narrow strip between the Horseshoe Pier and the rocks, crossing under the pilings of the straight pier along the surf line and onto the beach proper.
+When we reached the sub he lifted me up and I was able to look inside through an open hatch.

 Six planes dropped 50 bombs a quarter mile off the beach at 10:00 in the morning!
 That is a heck of a lot of bombs and a WHOLE lot of noise, especially so early in the day on whatever day or date it was done.
 One would think I would recall specifically such a major noise making event living only a few blocks from the ocean and straight up from the pier.
 The thing is, the thumping noise of explosives had become common place.
 Not long after Pearl Harbor the military installed two 155mm guns of the end of the Redondo Beach pier as well as anti-aircraft guns a short distance away just above the beach south of Redondo by the Hollywood Riviera Club.
 They were constantly test firing the things, so much so that in the case of the anti-aircraft guns the continued pounding of the ensuing target practice structurally damaged the club so much it actually had to close the place in 1942.